Are you sure you want to remove this address from your profile? This action is not undoable.

 Each unroasted coffee bean is naturally wrapped in a layer of “parchment.”
-This loose fitting, translucent skin keeps the unroasted bean fresh for about six months.
-Once the parchment is removed, the bean becomes exposed to the elements and the countdown on its shelf life begins.
+This loose-fitting, translucent skin keeps the unroasted bean fresh for about six months.
+Once the parchment is removed, the bean becomes exposed to the elements, and the countdown on its shelf life begins.

 After being processed and roasted, it’s time for the beans to be packaged.
-When the beans are roasted, carbon dioxide is released, and continues to be released for about three days.
+When the beans are roasted, carbon dioxide is released and continues to be released for about three days.
 In order to keep the beans fresh, they need to be kept in a sealed package, but because the carbon dioxide is being released, the bag would explode if completely sealed.

-At Britt we’ve come up with an ingenious solution to keep the beans fresh.
+At Café Britt, we’ve come up with an ingenious solution to keep the beans fresh.
 Each of our bags has a small hole near the top that acts as a one-way valve, literally allowing the beans to blow off steam.
 This keeps the beans as fresh as possible while preventing oxygen, moisture, or light from seeping into the bag.